 You can claim a deduction on your handbag, satchel or briefcase if you use it to carry work-related items such as laptops, iPads, documents and stationery to and from work.
 However, it must be used primarily for work and should be a reasonable amount of your business revenue.

-If you use your handbag, satchel or briefcase outside of work, the ATO recommends that you keep a log of when you use it privately versus when you use it professionally.
-Come tax time, this will help you calculate the proportion that’s tax deductible.
+If you use your handbag, satchel or briefcase outside of work, the ATO recommends you keep a log of when you use it privately versus when you use it professionally.
+Come tax time, this will help you calculate the portion which is tax deductible.

 Self-education is often overlooked when it comes to real estate tax deductions.
 If you’re studying a work-related course that leads to formal qualification, you can deduct a portion of the course fees.

 The ATO states that the course must “maintain or improve specific skills or knowledge you require in your current employment”.
-This means that you can take a course on marketing to learn how to grow your rent roll.
+This means you can take a course on marketing to learn how to grow your rent roll or enrol in a real estate photography class.
 As long as you can prove that the training will help you expand your real estate business or career, it’s likely you can claim it.

-One of the most commonly forgotten real estate tax deductions is subscriptions.
-As a rule, the content of the subscriptions must be connected to the duties carried out by you as a real estate agent.
+One of the most commonly forgotten real estate tax deductions is subscriptions to industry publications and newspapers.
+As a rule of thumb, the content of the subscriptions must be connected to the duties carried out by you as a real estate agent.
 For example, you can claim on real estate publications like Elite Agent, Your Investment Property, AFR Weekend or newspapers that have property sections.